Super lightweight (MMA)

-Some UFC fighters, including Ben Askren, Kevin Lee, Dustin Poirier and Conor McGregor, have expressed interest in competing in a new UFC 165 lb division.
+Some UFC fighters, including Ben Askren, Kevin Lee, Dustin Poirier, Bobby Green and Conor McGregor, have expressed interest in competing in a new UFC 165 lb division.
 However UFC president Dana White stated that there would never be a 165-pound division in the UFC.

-Regional mixed martial arts promotion King of the Cage has implemented a 165 pound weight class and championship, though they refer to their 165 pound weight class as Light Welterweight.
+Regional mixed martial arts promotion King of the Cage has implemented a 165-pound weight class and championship, though they refer to their 165-pound weight class as Light Welterweight and have moved their Welterweight division up from 170 pounds to 175 pounds.

-Eagle Fighting Championship has introduced a 165 pound weight class at Eagle 46 where in the main event, Diego Sanchez and Kevin Lee had their Eagle FC debuts in this division.
-They refer to their 165 pound weight class as Super Lightweight and moved their Welterweight division from 170 pounds to 175 pounds.
+Eagle Fighting Championship has introduced a 165-pound weight class at Eagle 46 where in the main event, Diego Sanchez and Kevin Lee had their Eagle FC debuts in this division.
+They refer to their 165-pound weight class as Super Lightweight and moved their Welterweight division from 170 pounds to 175 pounds.